Pre- & post-event massage

 Tutorial 1 – Canine Anatomy Fundamentals

-Tutorial 2 – Applied Massage
+Tutorial 2 – Applied Massage techniques

 More about pre- and post-event massage for dogs: